 Q: Are you a charter school vendor?
 A: Yes!
-We are currently a vendor of Summit Academy and Valiant Charter Prep, Visions and Valley View.
+We are currently a vendor of Visions, Valley View, and Soon Compass.

 Q: Is the meat harvest share from animals at your ranch?
 A: Yes!
 We graze our animals mostly on grass.
 However, we do also give them feed containing vitamins, organic corn, soybeans, dehydrated alfalfa, canola meal, and flaxseed.
 See Harvest section to learn more.

 Q: Who teaches the Homeschool and Summer sessions?
 A: Misty Muhlestein, and Katie Vegvary are instructors, along with other parent Helpers.
 To learn more about Misty or Katie please visit about us.
 If you’re interested in being a Ranch Helper, please click on Ranch Helper to learn more.